wodby/docs/1.0/docs/stacks/html/index.md

 This changelog is for HTML stack on Wodby, to see images changes see tags description on repository page: [nginx](https://github.com/wodby/nginx/releases) and [Apache](https://github.com/wodby/apache/releases).

+### 0.3.1

+- Nginx
+    - ⭐️ Version 1.21 added
+    - 🐞 Bugfix: default headers do not apply with disabled caching

 ### 0.3.0

 - Nginx: